9Knight9n/crawler-legislation-uk/README.md

     * all extract options:
       * act url
       * act page

-* Original or point-in-time or latest : not extracting for now
-    * extract options:
-      * act page
-* Geographical Extent
+* Geographical Extent : extracted from act page
 * whole act as txt and pdf
 * Explanatory Note :
-* Language : only extracting English (other language is Welsh. we don't need it :/ )
+* Language : only extracting English (other language is Welsh.
+Contains only 20 acts, we don't need it :/ )
 * Number : extracted from ac each act url
     * all extract options:
       * act url
       * act page
-* Numbering system : for now only default numbering is used
+* Numbering system : default numbering system is used
 * references to other acts